zupta/slate/source/includes/_track.md

         5. clickpost_status_code: clickpost generated status code for particular status.
 Clickpost has mapped various statuses of different courier companies into few status codes, which helps customers understand and take action on statuses in preemptive manner.
 (Explained on last page of this document)
         6. clickpost_status_description: description of clickpost_status_code (Specified on last page of this document)
+  - "additional": gives additional information about the shipment:
+        1. courier_partner_edd: Expected delivery date as given by courier partner over APIs
-  - lateststatus: Stores information about the latest status of shipment, has following fields:
+  - "latest_status": Stores information about the latest status of shipment, has following fields:
         1. status: status of the shipment at that time
         2. remarks: remark given by courier partner
         3. location: location of shipment at the time of the scan